 An estimated 25 million Americans suffer from incontinence, which is an inability to control your bladder.
-This condition can be incredibly stressful, and can also be a source of embarrassment.
+This condition can be incredibly stressful and can also be a source of embarrassment.
 There is no need to continue living with incontinence when there are safe and effective treatment options available.
-The team at Midtown Urology Associates in Austin, Texas, can help you find relief from this condition, and a return to a normal, healthy urinary function.
+Dr. Michael Trotter, Andrew Barger, APRN, and the team at Midtown Urology Associates in Austin, Texas, can help you find relief from this condition and a return to normal, healthy urinary function.
 Schedule an appointment over the phone or online today.

 There are several different ways that incontinence can manifest.
 Some of the more common types include: